 ORCID (Open Researcher and Contributor ID) is a persistent digital identifier that distinguishes you from every other researcher, improves interoperability between the systems you use (e.g. publisher submission systems, grant application systems) and ensures you get credit for your work.
 Think of it as a DOI (Digital Object Identifier) for people.

-ORCID is a not-for-profit organisation, supported by research funders, universities and publishers across the world and there are currently over 4.2 million ORCID iDs.
+ORCID is a not-for-profit organisation, supported by research funders, universities and publishers across the world.
+There are currently over 4.2 million ORCID iDs.
 Many publishers and research funders now require an ORCID iD as part of their submission and application processes.
 HEFCE have "strongly encouraged" researchers to register for an ORCID iD in preparation for REF 2021 and have given notice that ORCID iDs will be a requirement in future exercises.

 ORCID is a really useful tool for researchers, universities, publishers and funders.
 We’d like researchers at the University of Salford to connect their ORCID iDs to their USIR profiles, to authenticate their affiliation and also benefit from being able to easily transfer data between systems, meaning less time spent manually entering data.
 Here’s how the integration between USIR and ORCID works.

-The University of Salford is collecting your ORCID iD through USIR, the institutional repository, so that your affiliation can be authenticated.
-When you click the “Authorize” button, we will ask you to share your iD using an authenticated process: either by registering for an ORCID iD or, if you already have one, to sign in to your ORCID account.
+The University of Salford collects your ORCID iD through USIR, the institutional repository, so that your affiliation can be authenticated.
+When you click the 'Authorize' button, we will ask you to share your iD using an authenticated process: either by registering for an ORCID iD or, if you already have one, to sign in to your ORCID account.
 We do this to ensure that you are correctly identified and securely connecting your ORCID iD.

 To acknowledge that you have used your ORCID iD and that it has been authenticated, we display the ORCID iD icon alongside your name in USIR.
 This will appear in search results and in individual item records.

 By sharing your ORCID iD with the University of Salford and giving us permission to read and update your ORCID record, you enable us to help you keep your record up-to-date with trusted information.
-This gives us the opportunity to update your record with publication information from USIR, for example.
+For example, we can update your record with publication information from USIR.

-The University of Salford is making it possible for you to easily share your research information and keep it up-to-date.
-With your permission, we will synchronize information between USIR and your ORCID record on a regular basis.
+Share your research information and keep it up-to-date - with your permission, we will synchronize information between USIR and your ORCID record on a regular basis.